Trekky12/kburns-slideshow/docs/cli.md

 When using a MP4 output the subtitles are burned in the video.
 With a MKV output the subtitle is added as individual subtitle stream (default).

 #### Overlay
-Additionally it is possible to a text `overlay`:
+Additionally it is possible to add a text `overlay`:
 ```
 ...
 {
             "file": "1.jpg",
-            "overlay": {
+            "overlay_text": {
                 "title": "Intro Text",
                 "font": "Bauhaus 93",
                 "font_size": 200,
                 "duration": 2,
                 "transition_x": "left-in"
-            }
             },
+            "overlay_color": {
+                "duration": 2,
+                "color": "black",
+                "opacity": 0.8
+            },
+        },
 ...
 ```
-A text overlay has a half transparent black background and a overlaying text.
+A overlay can contain a color overlay and a overlaying text.

-The following parameters can be set for overlays:
+The following parameters can be set for text overlays (`overlay_text`):

 | Parameter | Description | default |
 | - | - | - |